bluechiptony/flight-man/README.md

 Built with Typescript, nodejs, express, mongodb

-## How to run
+## How to run application

-Clone the repository
+- Clone the repository
-Run `npm i`
+- Run `npm i` to install dependencies
-create a .env file in the root of your project and copy values for the dot-env-sample file to have environment variables Run `npm run dev`
+- Create a .env file in the root of your project and copy values for the dot-env-sample file to have environment variables
+- Run `npm run dev`

 ## Features / Modules